 BitPrime is what we call a "crypto shop" from New Zealand.
 It has been active since 2017.
 On its website, BitPrime refers to themselves as “fast secure cryptocurrency retailer”.
 They also proudly state that they are owned by New Zealanders and operates in New Zealand.
-There are also a few other exchanges operating in New Zealand, such as Kiwicoin and NZBCX.
+There are also a few other exchanges operating in New Zealand, such as NZBCX.

 One quick clarification should be made here though: BitPrime is not an exchange per se.
 They do not connect buyers with sellers.
 Rather, they buy and sell their own coins.
 So they are in a sense much more like a “crypto-shop”.
 They explain the process like this: